 Don’t Let the Patterns Overwhelm

 It’s all too easy to get carried away with the diverse and multi-colored fabric patterns that the French Country dining room furniture style typically has to offer.
-And while almost any choice of fabric pattern will help to improve the look of your dining room, it’s important not to use it too much.
-Adding just a little bit of something fancy and colorful – like toile fabric upholstered on the chairs, for example – can really go a long way.
+And while almost any fabric pattern choice will help improve the look of your dining room, it’s essential not to use it too much.
+Adding just a little bit of something fancy and colorful—like toile fabric upholstered on the chairs, for example—can go a long way.
 It shouldn’t be so much that it becomes the entire focal point of the room.
-Leave that to your excellent dining set, or your natural exposed beams!
+Leave that to your excellent dining set or your natural exposed beams!

 Add Lots of Artwork